Perl-Apollo/Corinna/rfc/classes.md

 ## Quick Notes

-Corinna classes are single-inheritance, data is declared with `has` or `common`, and methods start with the `method` keyword.
+Corinna classes are single-inheritance, data is declared with `slot` or `common`, and methods start with the `method` keyword.
 All methods require signatures, even methods who take no arguments.